 For those who don't know, stop-motion comprises of individually photographed images played fast in a sequence so that it gives an illusion of motion, but not perfect motion.
 And lip dub is a video that superimposes an audio dubbing on a lip sync video so that the people in the video appear to be singing.

-You can even take a stand-up comedy approach where the whole teaser is shot like a stand-up act filled with jokes and punches.
+For the couples full of life and like to take the comic way out of everything, you can even take a stand-up comedy approach where the whole teaser is shot like a stand-up act filled with jokes and punches.

 3. Choose what you want to highlight